Belvidere, New Jersey: Local government

 Belvidere is governed under the town form of municipal government.
 The town is one of nine municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the mayor and the six-member Town Council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The town council consists of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.

-As of 2022, the Mayor of Belvidere is Republican Kathy B Miers, whose term of office ends December 31, 2023.
-Members of the Town Council are Council President Laurel Napolitani (R, 2023), Glen E. Matlock (R, 2022; elected to serve an unexpired term), Kathleen Miers (R, 2023), Donald Mitchell (R, 2022), Joseph Roth (R, 2024) and Adam Zmigrodski (R, 2024).
+As of 2026, the Mayor of Belvidere is Republican Kathleen B. Miers, whose term of office ends December 31, 2027.
+Members of the Town Council are Council President Joseph Roth (R, 2027), Christopher Allen (R, 2026), John Johnson III (D, 2028), Peter Koop (R, 2027), Tammy Koop (R, 2026) and Donald Mitchell (R, 2028).

-Glen Matlock was elected in November 2020 to serve the term of office expiring in December 2022 that had been held by Charles A. Makatura Jr. until he resigned from office in January 2020.

-In March 2015, the town council selected Timothy Petre from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been held by William J. Murphy until he resigned from office.
-Petre served on an interim basis until the November 2015 general election, when Laurel Napolitani was elected to serve the balance of the term of office.

-In December 2014, the town council selected Laurel Napolitani from among three names nominated by the Republican municipal committee to fill the term expiring in December 2016 that had been held by Michael Viglianco, who resigned from council in December 2014 after moving out of Belvidere.
-Napolitani served on an interim basis until the November 2015 general election, when Walter Tutka was elected to serve the balance of the term of office.